Antetokounmpo scores 50 for Bucks; Pelicans lose 8th in row

-MILWAUKEE (AP) — Giannis Antetokounmpo had 50 points and 13 rebounds as the Milwaukee Bucks trounced New Orleans 135-110 on Sunday, handing the Pelicans their eighth straight loss.
+Antetokounmpo scored 50 points while playing only 30 minutes as the Milwaukee Bucks rolled to a 135-110 victory over the slumping New Orleans Pelicans.
+Antetokounmpo shot 20 of 26 from the floor – including 3 of 4 from 3-point range – and 7 of 12 from the foul line.

+”They might say, `Daddy, you’re boring.
+You’re lame.
+We don’t want to see your highlights.
+We’ve heard so much about you.
+We want to watch Scooby-Doo’ or whatever the case might be,” Antetokounmpo said. ”I’m just going to keep creating the way people in the past created, the way I can go back and watch Magic Johnson highlights, Kevin Garnett highlights, Kobe Bryant highlights, Allen Iverson highlights, KD’s, LeBron’s.
+They’ve created so much art throughout the years, and we can go back and see it and admire what they did.
+Tim Duncan.”

-Anteotkounmpo’s 50 points were five off the career high he set Jan.
+Antetokounmpo’s 50 points were five off the career high he set Jan.
 4 in a 123-113 victory over the Washington Wizards.
-He shot 20 of 26 from the floor, including 3 of 4 from 3-point range, and went 7 of 12 on free-throw attempts.

-The Bucks never trailed and won their fourth straight as they opened a four-game homestand.
-They also reached the 130-point mark for the fifth time in their last seven games.

-Antetokounmpo collected 29 points and 10 rebounds in the first half alone, helping the Bucks build a big lead early.
-This was Antetokounmpo’s 10th game this season with at least 40 points, tying the career high for 40-point games that he set last season.
+Jrue Holiday scored 17 and Brook Lopez added 15 for the Bucks, who shot 55.2%.

+New Orleans never led and lost its eighth straight.
+The Pelicans were playing for the second consecutive night – they lost 113-103 at home to the Wizards on Saturday – and were missing their top three scorers.

 TIP-INS